Map-A-Droid/MAD-docs/security.rst

 Here are some security advices that are not only related to MAD but to servers and software hosting in general.

+- Don't run MAD inside a webhosted directory like :code:`/var/www/html`.
+- MAD does not need root privileges to run.
+Start it as a normal user.
+The only programs that needs root are your webserver and your database.
+- Don't use same or similar passwords.
+A `passwordmanager <https://keepass.info/>`_ can be useful for that.

 Firewall
 --------